Conscious Integrity: What It Is, and How to Build It

 To be out of integrity with your ethics means that you are taking action that you believe to be wrong.
 Perhaps you didn’t slow down to consult your moral compass, or perhaps you caved to other pressures.
 Either way, this tends to come with a feeling of guilt, shame, or remorse.

-People with naturally strong consciouses don’t necessarily have better ethical frameworks, but when they do what they believe is wrong, they feel immensely guilty (shout-out to all the cubscouts out there!).
+People with naturally strong consciousnesses don’t necessarily have better ethical frameworks, but when they do what they believe is wrong, they feel immensely guilty (shout-out to all the cubscouts out there!).
+On the flip side, there may be some ethical philosophers out there with a perfect moral framework, but they lack an integrity backbone and never act on their ethical theories.

 If you pay attention closely, you’ll see that there are endless tests to act in accordance with your ethics.
+Pretty much every day.
 Especially if you espouse truth-telling as a moral principle, you’ll be shocked at just how difficult and nuanced it is to commit to always telling the truth.

 If you are out of integrity with your word, it means you are breaking a commitment, agreement, or promise you made.

-Your word is sacred.
-It is an emblem of trust and power.
+Your word is an emblem of trust and power.
 The more you honor and adhere to your word, the stronger it becomes.
-With a strong word you can etch declarations into the fabrics of reality and trust them to actualize – just like every other time your word has come true.
+With a strong word, you can etch declarations into the fabrics of reality and trust them to actualize—just like every other time your word has come true.

-Each time you give your word and then violate it, not only do others lose trust in your reliability, you also lose trust in your own word.
+Each time you give your word and then violate it, not only do others lose trust in your reliability, but you also lose trust in your reliability.

-If you’re digging this post, you might be interested in staying in touch with my newsletter.
-Once or twice a month I try to write a thoughtful and helpful newsletter on the topics of personal growth, relationships, and sexuality.
+Hey friendly reader!
+If you’re digging this post, I wanted to invite you to my newsletter.
+I send out an email 1-2 times per month where I try to write a thoughtful, helpful, and interactive reflection on the topics of personal growth, relationships, and sexuality.

 4 Tips to Living in Conscious Integrity